-The outline an IOSEA Marine Turtle Site Network Information Sheet, presented below, is adapted from existing site network materials from the Convention on Migratory Species (2007) and the Ramsar Secretariat (2009).
-In due course, a template will be prepared together with explanatory notes to facilitate the submission and processing of requested information (Appendix 1).
+The outline of an IOSEA Marine Turtle Site Network Information Sheet, presented in Appendix 1, is adapted from existing site network materials from the Convention on Migratory Species (2007) and the Ramsar Secretariat (2009).
+In due course, a template will be prepared together with explanatory notes to facilitate the submission and processing of requested information.